MarkoSokser/Inform7-Jigsaw-game/story.md

 Figure of ArmBandageImage is the file "arm-bandage.png".
 Figure of ObservationRoomImage is the file "observation_room.png".
 Figure of SawManImage is the file "saw_man.png".
+Figure of JawBreakerRoomImage is the file "jawbraker.png".
+Figure of BearTrapImage is the file "beartrap.png".